 Some co-op program in Canada require work experience as part of their admission criteria.
 One can apply for a co-op or intern work permit if they meet all the following conditions:

-You hold a valid study permission.
+You hold a valid study permit.

 You must work to complete your study programme in Canada.